Best Real Estate Crowdfunding Platforms to Diversify Your Portfolio

 In June 2023, PeerStreet went the way of the dodo and declared a Chapter 11 bankruptcy.
 Their investors will get hopefully get all their money back plus their expected returns, as their investments were and remain backed by loans secured by real estate.

-I love real estate crowdfunding investments almost as much as I love buying rental properties myself.
+I love real estate crowdfunding platforms and investments almost as much as I love buying rental properties myself.
 They offer a great way to diversify your portfolio, and therefore reduce risk, without sacrificing on returns.

 In fact, I invest in real estate as an alternative to bonds.
 When you can earn similar annual returns on passive crowdfunding projects as you can from mutual funds or the stock market, while diversifying to a completely separate asset class, you reduce risk without sacrificing return on investment.

 But no investment comes risk-free, and you need to fully understand the risks inherent in each real estate investment opportunity before committing your money.
-Do your due diligence, invest wisely, and come back and let me know about your experiences with crowdfunded real estate platforms!
+Do your due diligence, invest wisely, and come back and let me know about your experiences with crowdfunded real estate platforms!♦

 About the Author